ThemeHackers/jax_tpus_benchmark_physics_simulation/README.md

 - And I tested using 300$ credit with v3-8 , v2-8.
 (Chips from using 300$ credits)
 - So within this project code I have tested the following: v2-8, v3-8, v4-8 and I think other chips should work as well, but not sure for v6e, v5e chips because I have tested and there are bugs from jax lib and many others.
 - Actually, there are other chips but I can't ask for them because they are full.
+- And most importantly, you may find that the installation completes and checks, but a RuntimeError occurs, which means that the TPU was not found on the hardware for that chip.
+This is a bug in the library, which is not user-resolved.
+I've encountered this problem many times, but within this project, what I specified works, and what is not specified means it doesn't work, I think.
 ## ✨ Key Features

   * **Dual-Mode Benchmarking:** Tests both 2D matrix operations (`jnp.dot`) and 3D tensor operations (`jnp.matmul`) to simulate different types of workloads.